openxthinking/bullet-docs/docs/customization.md

 ---
 ### Product card
-You can control the appearance of your Product cards and pick between different types of layouts and option.
+You can control the appearance of your Product cards and pick between different types of layouts and options.

 Product cards are used in pages such as `collections` and `related prodcuts`.